MarianaLozynska/recipe-radar/README.md

 # Recipe Radar

-**A Comprehensive Recipe Application**
+**Your Ultimate Recipe Companion**
-Effortlessly explore a curated selection of delicious recipes.
+Discover a world of flavors with a wide selection of handpicked recipes, all in one easy-to-use app.

 <p align="center">
   <img src="src/assets/images/main1.jpg" alt="Image 1" width="200" hspace="10"/>